 Bites of History and Gastronomy Tour

-This tour will give us the opportunity to “taste” small bites of modern Greek history and architecture, as well as discover the secrets of Greek gastronomic tradition.
+This tour will give you the opportunity to taste small bites of modern Greek history and architecture, as well as discover the secrets of Greek gastronomic tradition.

-We cross Athinas street getting to the Varvakios Agora (Athens Central Market).
-This is literally the Grand Central Station of food, where people from all walks of life converge to discover the freshest and most delicious ways to satiate their hunger.
-Make no mistake; everyone shops here, from celebrity chefs to neighborhood grocery store owners.
-Named after one of Greece’s national heroes, philanthropist and gentleman Ioannis Varvakis (1745-1825), it is a tribute to the everyman, as the Athens Central Market, aka the Varvakios, knows no class divides.
-The Varvakios once came close to demolition.
-It’s an historic open market with bioclimatic ventilation, built in 1886.
-We will wander in the meat market and the fish market to get to know the riches of the Greek seas, buy fruits and vegetables and finally, we will try a traditionally-brewed Greek coffee.
+We have finally arrived at Varvakeios Agora, the Central Market of Athens.
+This is literally the capital's Grand Central Station of food, where people from all walks of life converge to discover the freshest and most delicious ways to satiate their hunger.
+Make no mistake, everyone shops here, from celebrity chefs to neighborhood grocery store owners.
+Named after one of Greece’s national heroes, gentleman pirate Ioannis Varvakis, the market is a tribute to the everyman.
+A place that knows no class divide, this historic open market with bioclimatic ventilation was built in 1886.
+We will wander in the meat and fish markets to get to know the delicacies residing in the Greek seas, buy fruits and vegetables, before finally trying a traditionally brewed Greek coffee.

 - Meeting point: Syntagma Metro Station.
 Exit towards 1st sign Syntagma square /Grande Bretagne.
 2nd sign/Syntagma Square

-- The people should wait on Syntagma Square as soon as they come up the last stairs and exit on the square.
+- People should wait on Syntagma Square as soon as they come up the last stairs and exit on the square.